-90-Day Horizon for Zafiri: Increase amount of Trips so that subscribers based out of London, New York, San Francisco and Los Angeles can join for at least one weekend near to their city before November 2018.
-2. Broaden City Guides to include 12 cities.
-3. Grow list of 50% or full-paying subscribers to 100 by March 1st, 2018.
-Amsterdam from 11th January before taking trains to Paris via Lille.
+Broaden collection of Zafiri City Guides to include 12 cities.
+Race twice (parkrun included).
+Amsterdam from 11th January before taking train to Paris.
 Returning to London 19th January, then to Cape Town on the 23rd.
 Western Cape for three weeks before Windhoek and Harare, closing the loop with a flight to Johannesburg on 28th February.
-Returning to London on 6th March.
-Berlin for the first week of April.
+Returning to London on 8th March.

 Introducing a paid-for subscription layer to Zafiri, placing a paywall before two premium offerings.
 1. “City Guides” outline where to run, cycle and swim in cities around the world, starting with London, San Francisco, and Rome.
 2. “Trips” are training weekends away, typically near to a major city and orientated around an outstanding property.
 South-West U.S. for six weeks until mid-November (San Francisco, Los Angeles, Phoenix, Austin) before San José del Cabo (6th – 22nd November).
 Thereafter Mexico City (> 28th Nov.), Portland (> 1st Dec.), Seattle (> 8th Dec.), Vancouver, B.C. (> 14th Dec.) then finally San Francisco until 19th Dec. before returning to London for Christmas.